Finance vs. Accounting: Which Degree is Right for You?

 Whether you decide to pursue finance or accounting, one thing remains certain: You will need an education.

 Our examination of accounting and financial analyst job postings of the past year made it clear that your best route for getting started in either field is a degree.
 In fact, our analysis found that 99 percent of financial analyst and accounting job postings preferred candidates to have at least a bachelor’s degree.2

 The bottom line

-If you can picture yourself working in finance, then find out what to expect in the finance field.
+If you can picture yourself working in finance, find out what to expect in the finance field.
 Are you leaning more toward accounting?
-Hear from accountants on what they wish they knew before launching their career.
+Hear from accountants on what they wish they knew before launching their careers.

 1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed October 2022] www.bls.gov/ooh/.
 Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries.
 Employment conditions in your area may vary.